cfrenzel/cfrenzel.github.io/collections/_posts/2020-01-03-domain-events-efcore-mediatr.md

 Sound good?
 Let's get started!

-<h4>The Entity side</h4>
+<h4>The Entity Side</h4>

-The entity needs to call publish on something.
+The entity needs to call "Publish" on something.
 One of the simplest implementations from the entity's perspective is just to have the entity inherit from a base class that contains the publish logic.
-In this implementation the entity won't actually be doing the event dispatching, it will just hold a collection of events that a dispatcher will later examine.
+In this implementation the entity won't actually do the event dispatching, it will just hold a collection of events that a dispatcher will later examine.

 - First let's define an interface for the Entity